AlmogVC/kaser/README.md

 ## How it works

-An [AliveSignal Message](##alivesignal-message) will be sent to KASSEL via the body in an HTTP POST method.
+An [AliveSignal Message](##alivesignal-message) will be sent to KASER via the body in an HTTP POST method.

 The message will contain the service's name.
-If the service name is not registered in KASSEL, KASSEL will register it and will save it as follows:
+If the service name is not registered in KASER, KASER will register it and will save it as follows:

 ```javascript
 {